-Note: Thrive Content Builder is no longer available.
-The plugin has been upgraded to an even more powerful page builder plugin called Thrive Architect.
+Important Notice: Thrive Content Builder is no longer available.
+The plugin has been superseded by an even more powerful page builder plugin called Thrive Architect.
 You can read my full review of Thrive Architect here.

 I don’t need to remind you just how awesome WordPress is.
 You know this already.

 I can clearly remember the first time I started using WordPress myself back in 2009.

 It was a daunting experience at first, but I soon discovered just how powerful the platform really was.